fventuri/dual-tuner-recorder/README.md

 `dual-tuner-recorder` is a command line utility to record to disk the stream of I/Q samples from both tuners of the SDRplay RSPduo.

 The output formats are:
-  - raw (i.e. just the I/Q values as an interlaced stream of 16 bit shorts, i.e.I tuner A, Q tuner A, I tuner B, Q tuner B)
+  - raw (i.e. just the I/Q values as an interlaced stream of 16 bit shorts, i.e. I tuner A, Q tuner A, I tuner B, Q tuner B)
   - Linrad, compatible with the Linrad SDR program
   - WAV, which generates a WAV file in RIFF/RF64 format with four PCM channels (PCM is another way of calling a stream of 16 bit shorts, as described in the raw format)